Site Description

 - Bateman Island and vicinity (~RM 333-337) and lower Yakima River: Waterfowl and shorebird migration and wintering concentration area.
 Concentration and breeding areas for Western grebes [SC], and Common loons [SS] on main stem.
 Yakima River delta serves as a biodiversity corridor, consisting of mixed riparian, wetland, and shrub-steppe used by a variety of species.
 Salmonid habitat (including Bull trout [FT/SC]).

-- Hanford Reach Islands (~RM 339-343).
+- Hanford Reach islands (~RM 339-343).
 Waterfowl and shorebird migration, wintering, and nesting concentration area.
 Concentration area for American white pelican [SE].
 Breeding area for Long-billed curlew.
 Great blue heron and Forster’s tern nesting colonies.

 Cultural Resources at Risk – Summary